billHuangPY/Cryptopals/README.md

 This is a write-up repository for me to store my notes practicing the cryptopals crypto challenges.

-The crptopals crypto challenges includes below 8 sets of problems.
+The crptopals crypto challenges include below 8 sets of problems.
 - Set 1: Basics
 - Set 2: Block Crypto
 - Set 3: Block and Stream crypto